From: The Honorable Pete Olson

 Sent By: email@example.com

-For more information or to cosponsor HR 4799, please contact Richard England (email@example.com) in my office.
+For more information or if you would like to cosponsor this bill, please contact Richard England (Richard.England@mail.house.gov) on my staff.

 Member of Congress